core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following example shows an endpoint with the name "node1" registering two resources to an RD using this interface.
-The location "/rd" is an example value of an RD base location.
+The location "/rd" is an example RD location discovered in a request similar to {{example-discovery}}.

 ~~~~
 Req: POST coap://rd.example.com/rd?ep=node1